 Fortunately, if you’ve taken along your iPod, the days of desperately searching the AM/FM dial for something remotely appealing are over.
 Before you hit the road this summer, make sure you have a handful of the following accessories within reach to keep the music playing long after you’ve left the city limits of your hometown.

-The first thing you’ll need for your road trip is a device that gets the music from your iPod onto your car stereo.
+Station to station The first thing you’ll need for your road trip is a device that gets the music from your iPod onto your car stereo.
 If your car stereo has an auxiliary input jack on the front, you’re set—you just need a simple cable, and you’ve got the best connection possible.
 If not, you have two relatively inexpensive choices—a cassette adapter or an FM transmitter.

 Personally, I favor the cassette adapter, which is a cassette-sized device that pops into your car’s tape deck with a cable that connects it to the iPod.
 Because the cable usually plugs into your iPod’s headphone jack, cassette adapters tend to work with any model iPod, even older, non-dockable ones.
 And because you’re not competing with FM radio signals for a space on the dial, cassettes give you a more consistent performance.